 Domestic Battery Defined

-Domestic battery is the willful and unlawful use of force or violence against:
+In Nevada, domestic battery is defined as the willful and unlawful use of force or violence against:

 - Current/former spouses